-Citizens of the Macau Special Administrative Region can travel to Europe for short trips without having to obtain a visa in 2020.
+Citizens of the Macau Special Administrative Region can travel to Europe for short trips without having to obtain a visa until the end of 2022.
 Macanese nationals enjoy visa-free travel to the Schengen Area for business, leisure, tourism, health and transit purposes.

-Nevertheless, when the ETIAS launches in 2021, citizens of Macau will be required to carry an additional mandatory entry requirement known as the ETIAS visa waiver.
+Nevertheless, when the ETIAS launches in late 2022, citizens of Macau will be required to carry an additional mandatory entry requirement known as the ETIAS visa waiver.

 The ETIAS travel authorization will be obligatory for Macanese travelers of all ages, including minors.

-ETIAS permits Macanese to travel to all 26 Schengen member states from 2021:
+ETIAS permits Macanese to travel to all 26 Schengen member states from late 2022:

 - EU Schengen